Food Safety Program

 - Certificate number of the harvester or dealer.

 This provision requires containers of raw shucked or half-shell Gulf oysters to bear a label declaring the harvest date.
+However, this requirement is satisfied if the harvest date is supplied on an invoice accompanying each shipment.ā

 These provisions require retailers to:

-- Only accept raw, fresh-shucked oysters that have a tag or label stating they be cooked before eating.
+- Only accept raw, fresh-shucked oysters that have a tag or label stating they will be cooked before eating.

 - Refuse to accept raw, fresh or frozen, shellstock, half-shell or shucked Gulf Coast oysters harvested from April 1 through October 31 unless:

-- The oysters have been treated by an approved method shown to reduce the level of
+- The oysters have been treated by an approved method shown to reduce the level of V. vulnificus to less than 30 MPN/g.

 - Their container bears a label or tag that clearly and prominently states āProcessed to Reduce Vibrio Vulnificus to Non-Detectable levelsā and;